If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

 The only fees you’ll have to furnish this time include state charges and/or testing center fees.
 Please go to the GED.com website and check out your state’s regulations before you register for a retake.
 More details can be found below.

-If you need to retake one of the GED subject tests, make sure you’ll become as optimally prepared as possible and you may also consider looking again at your study plan and use different test-taking strategies.
+If you need to retake one of the GED subject tests, make sure you’ll become as optimally prepared as possible, and you may also consider looking again at your study plan and using different test-taking strategies.

 The advantage is that you can prepare specifically for only that section that you have to retake.
 Many vocational schools and community colleges offer face-to-face GED prep courses though usually, those classes cover the GED exam in its entirety.

 There are also some great online GED study courses that cover single-subject fields.
 This website provides free single-subject GED study guides at no cost at all.